codebuddies/text_adventure/README.md

 #### First assignment

 1. Fork the code.
 (Or, if you've requested collaboration access in the #text-adventures channel on the [CodeBuddies](http://codebuddies.org) Slack, you can `git clone` the repo directly.)
-2. Checkout the `original_prints` branch.
+2. Checkout the 0.1 tag by typing `git checkout tags/0.1`.
-3. Create a new branch based on the `original_prints` branch.
-Make your changes in your own repo.
+3. Create a new branch based on this tag by typing `git checkout -b [YOUR_NAME]_character`.
+Make your changes while in this new branch.
 4. Commit your changes.
-Once you're happy with your code, create a pull request -- or, if you've been added as a collaborator, simply push up the branch.
+Once you're happy with your code, create a pull request -- or, if you've been added as a collaborator, simply `git push` up this branch.
+(The first time you push, you'll have to type `git push --set-upstream [branchname]`).

 Your task is to implement the `MyCharacter` class found in text_adventure/entity.py.
 The `update` method contains print statements